boxwise/dropapp/docs/adr/adr_authorizations_auth0.md

 | |history:write|
 | |bases:edit|

-### Example of flattened authorization based on Auth0:
+## Example of Flattened Authorization based on Auth0:

-*Organization X* which has two bases in Europe named *Base X1* and *Base X2*.
+ *Organization 10001* which has two bases in Europe named *Base X1* and *Base X2*.
 User with Admin and Coordinator roles can access *Base X1* , while only Coordinator should able to access Base X2.

 **Roles:**